wistia/wistia-open-docs/_posts/oauth2.md

 ## Get Approved

 OAuth2 is not yet available for all accounts.
-Until it is, send an email to
-<a href="mailto:support@wistia.com">support@wistia.com</a> to get it enabled.
+Until it is, [contact us](http://wistia.com/support/contact) to get it enabled.

 ## Create an OAuth Application